 Although we didn’t end up with the site of our dreams, it was a perfectly acceptable result.

-It’s fair to say that Jimdo’s Dolphin mode is very straightforward to use and that you don’t need any experience using website builders or software knowledge to get a decent-looking website up and running with it.
+It’s fair to say that Jimdo’s ‘code free’ mode is easy enough to use and that you don’t need any experience using site builders or software knowledge to get a decent-looking website up and running with it.

-However, you can’t sell products through sites built in Dolphin mode; it only allows you to make basic changes to your site; and it doesn’t seem to be possible to switch to Creator mode once you’ve built your site in Dolphin.
+However, this mode only allows you to make basic changes to your site; and it doesn’t seem to be possible to switch to ‘coding expert’ / Creator mode once you’ve built your site in the ‘no coding’ version.

-In ‘Creator’ mode, you can build websites using Jimdo’s templates and a full website builder.
-It’s also easy to use, but offers a much broader range of features than ‘Dolphin.’
-It provides significantly more control over the design of your website, along with e-commerce and blogging functionality.
+Like the ‘no-code’ version of Jimdo, ‘Creator’ is easy to use, but offers a broader range of features, and gives you significantly more control over the design of your website, along with blogging functionality.

-Overall, Jimdo’s Creator interface is clean, and very user-friendly and intuitive to use, even for people with no web design experience.
+Overall, Jimdo’s Creator interface is clean and very user-friendly, even for users without web design experience.

-A photo editor allows you to set slideshows or videos as backgrounds, and a drag-and-drop tool allows you to move content around your pages reasonably easily.
-(The drag-and-drop editor is reasonably good, but it isn’t as flexible as some competing products, especially Squarespace.)
+A photo editor allows you to set slideshows or videos as backgrounds, and a drag-and-drop page editor allows you to move content around your pages reasonably easily.

 Blogging is essential for any business, as it’s usually the main part of a successful inbound marketing campaign, and a key driver of traffic.